 Beyond incarceration, criminal offenses often have other unfortunate ramifications, in areas like employment or eligibility for publicly-assisted housing or other government benefits.
 A father in Georgia recently discovered his parole violation could cause months-long delay in serving as an organ donor for his critically ill son.

 In January 2015, A.J.
 Burgess was born a month premature, without functioning kidneys.
 The child stayed in intensive care for his first ten months, and at age two weighed just 25 pounds and could not walk.
 To survive, he urgently needed a kidney transplant.
 His father, Anthony Dickerson, agreed to donate a kidney to his son.
-The surgery was scheduled for October 3 this past year at Emory University Hospital in Atlanta.
+The surgery was scheduled for October 3, 2017, at Emory University Hospital in Atlanta.

 But Dickerson, now in his upper 20s, while a willing volunteer and a perfect match, has a criminal history going back to 2011, with multiple misdemeanor theft convictions and a first-degree forgery charge.
 And in September, shortly before he was scheduled for a nine-part medical evaluation before having donor surgery, he was arrested on a weapons charge, which violated the terms of his parole from a previous charge.
 As a result, he was in a county jail on September 29, when the pre-operation evaluation was scheduled, which he wound up taking in the lock-up.

 He was released on bail on October 2, a day before his donor surgery was scheduled, but the parents were turned away at the hospital door.
 They then learned the hospital a few days earlier had written the boy’s mother, Carmellia Burgess, to inform her, with little explanation, that Dickerson’s donor surgery was being canceled.
 Since A.J. needed dialysis daily and had numerous related health problems, delay in obtaining a donor might amount to a death sentence for him.